ooDIAX/T1Dashboard/README.md

    - Loads the data into a data lake.

 2. **Load Function**
    - Reads the data from the data lake.
+   - Transforms data according to BigQuery schema.
    - Loads the processed data into BigQuery.

 Once the data is in BigQuery, it is visualized using **Looker Studio**.